 Importantly, the program is not fully online.
 A one-week session on campus at the beginning of the program is required (although it may be canceled during the pandemic).

 California Career and Job Outlook for MBA Graduates

 According to California’s Employment Development Department, the state’s occupational employment will add over 2.4 million jobs, for a total of 18.7 million jobs by 2022.
 Professional and business services industry sectors figure among the top 50 list of the fastest-growing occupations.

 Many students and professionals pursue an MBA in California to get into the executive suite.
-Examples of top executives include CFOs, CIOs and COOs.
-Most people in these positions have a bachelor’s or master’s degree in business administration or an area related to their field of work.
+Examples of top executives include CFOs, CIOs, and COOs.
+Most people in these positions have a bachelor’s or master’s degree in business administration or an area related to their work field.
 According to statistics from BLS.gov, the 2014 average pay for top executives was $112,490 per year.
 The demand for top executives is expected to grow by 14.1% in California between 2012 to 2022, compared to just 5.9% in the rest of the United States.
-Figures from Career InfoNet reveal that the national median hourly salary of chief executives is $83.33, while that of executives in California is higher, at over $90.
+Figures from Career InfoNet reveal that the national median hourly salary of chief executives is $83.33, while that of California executives is higher, at over $90.

 On the topic of salary, here are some additional statistics from PayScale.com:

 - The median salary of California employees with an MBA degree is $100,934, the highest of any state in the country.

 - An MBA from Stanford University Graduate School of Business attracts an early- and mid-career pay of $118,000 and $175,000, respectively.